Lala Kent On Love: Is She Not Fond Of James Kennedy’s Woman?

 Lala Kent has been the focus of Vanderpump Rules this season, because the girls started a rumor that she was dating a married man.
 Lala was surprised to hear this rumor as she claimed that she wasn’t dating a married man, but was dating someone important whose identity she could not disclose.
 There have been rumors since then that she’s dating a producer, but she doesn’t want to share his name with her Vanderpump Rules co-stars.
 And while none of her co-stars can comment on her relationship, Kent can comment on all of her co-stars’ relationships.

-According to a new Bravo report, Lala Kent is now speaking out about her co-stars, including one of her best friends, James Kennedy.
+According to a new report from the Bravo website, Lala Kent is now speaking out about her co-stars, including one of her best friends, James Kennedy.
 While filming Vanderpump Rules, James and Lala were close friends but once he started dating a new girl, he started spending more time with her.
 And during a recent visit to The Daily Dish, Kent revealed that she doesn’t necessarily support Kennedy’s new relationship all that much.

 My uber driver picked me up in this.
 So I had to post ????